 Seminar in Nutrition and Dietetics (SNT 200)

 Exploration of the dietetics profession.
 Examination of professionalism, professional roles within dietetics, skills that enhance professional and personal achievement, and research interpretation.
 Investigation of issues such as professional ethics, evidence-based practice, and cultural diversity.
 Emphasis on the use of the APA format for research paper documentation.
-Dietetics majors only.
 Fall semester.
 3 credits.

 Safety and Sanitation Food Service (SNT 220)

 The ServSafe Certification course, a product of the National Restaurant Association Education Foundation (NRAEF), is designed to educate food service professionals on current food safety standards, teaching the industry standards in all aspects of food handling, from receiving and storing to preparation and service.
 Includes a nationally recognized final examination that results in a 5-year ServSafe certification for those who pass.
 Spring semester.
 1 credit.
 Fee.